mallareddy-arch/A2-Mallareddy-21543957/Assignment2-main/README.md

 Make sure for **your case it is in Private**
 ## Access Database
 1 **Plsql Cheat Sheet:**
-You can refer to the PostgreSQL cheat sheet [here](https://www.postgresqltutorial.com/postgresql-cheat-sheet/).
+Youu can refer to the PostgreSQL cheat sheet [here](https://www.postgresqltutorial.com/postgresql-cheat-sheet/).

 2 **Know the Container ID:**
 To find out the container ID, execute the following command: